dakk/dqpu/README.md

 A Web3-Powered (Near), Decentralized Quantum Simulator with Verifiable Computation.

 DQPU (Decentralized Quantum Processing Unit) introduces a novel, decentralized approach to quantum computing that leverages the power of blockchain and smart contracts.
-It addresses the challenges of securely and reliably executing quantum computations in a trustless and transparent manner, while fostering a competitive ecosystem for quantum resource providers.
+It addresses the challenge of securely and reliably delegating the execution of quantum computations in a trustless and transparent manner, encouraging competition between independent quantum resource providers.

 ## Workflow